BCBS Settlement Payout Calculator & 2026 Status Tracker

 The $2.67B BCBS Antitrust Settlement — What You Need to Know

-The Blue Cross Blue Shield antitrust class action (officially In re Blue Cross Blue Shield Antitrust Litigation, MDL No. 2406, Northern District of Alabama) is one of the largest healthcare antitrust settlements in US history: $2.67 billion approved in October 2020, final court approval August 2022, distributions actively ramping up in 2026.
+The Blue Cross Blue Shield antitrust class action (officially In re Blue Cross Blue Shield Antitrust Litigation, MDL No. 2406, Northern District of Alabama) is one of the largest healthcare antitrust settlements in US history: $2.67 billion agreement announced October 2020, final court approval August 2022, appeals exhausted June 2024, and the court-ordered initial distribution underway since May 11, 2026.
 The case alleged that BCBS's 35 independent plans had illegally carved up the US market geographically since 1948 — each plan operating an exclusive region, never competing with each other, keeping premiums artificially inflated for over six decades.
 Covered period for damages: February 7, 2008 to October 16, 2020.

 How Much Will YOU Get?
 5 Real Payout Scenarios